-Option 1: You can pay by check or money order
+Option 1: You can pay by check

-You may decide to pay your late enrollment penalty payments directly to our plan by check or money order.
+You may decide to pay your Part D late enrollment penalty directly to our plan by check or money order.
 Please include your plan Member ID number with your payment.

-The late enrollment penalty payment is due to us by the 1st day of each month.
-You can make the payment by sending your check or money order to:
+The Part D late enrollment penalty payment is due to us by the 1st day of each month.
+You can make the payment by sending your check or money order along with your remittance stub to:

-Allwell from Arkansas Health & Wellness PO Box 505414 St. Louis, MO 63150-5414
+Allwell from Arkansas Health & Wellness

+PO Box 505414

+St. Louis, MO 63150-5414

-Checks and money orders should be made payable to Allwell Medicare Boost (HMO), and not to the Centers for Medicare & Medicaid Services (CMS) nor the United States Department of Health and Human Services (HHS).
+Checks and money orders should be made payable to Wellcare No Premium (HMO), and not to the Centers for Medicare & Medicaid Services (CMS) nor the United States Department of Health and Human Services (HHS).
 Late enrollment penalty payments may not be dropped off at the plan's office.